The Advantage of Fine-Grained Training: Abstract

 \section{Abstract}

-In classification problems, models must predict a class label based on the input data features.
+In classification problems, models {are trained to} predict a class label based on the input data features.
 However, class labels are organized hierarchically in many datasets.
 While a classification task is often defined at a specific level of this hierarchy, training can utilize a finer granularity of labels.
 Empirical evidence suggests that such fine-grained training can enhance performance.
 In this work, we investigate the generality of this observation and explore its underlying causes using both real and synthetic datasets.
 We show that training on fine-grained labels does not universally improve classification accuracy.
-Instead, the effectiveness of this strategy depends critically on the geometric structure of the data and its relations with the label hierarchy.
-Additionally, factors such as dataset size and model capacity significantly influence whether fine-grained labels provide a performance benefit.
+Instead, the effectiveness of this strategy depends on the geometric structure of the data and its relations with the label hierarchy. {Specifically, we show that the advantage of fine-grained training crucially depends on the degree of alignment between the decision boundaries required for the fine- and coarse-grained tasks, a property that we term boundary redundancy.} Additionally, factors such as dataset size and model capacity significantly influence whether fine-grained labels provide a performance benefit. {Indeed, we identify a transition, whose location is largely controlled by the degree of overparameterization, separating regimes where fine-grained training improves performance from those where direct coarse-grained training is preferable.}

 ] \saythanks